-About Dr. Hormoz: Dr. Hormoz obtained his undergraduate degree (B.A.Sc.
-2006) from the University of Toronto in Engineering Science.
-He then completed his S.M.
-(2007) and Ph.D.
-(2011) in Applied Physics at Harvard University with Michael Brenner.
+About Sahand: Sahand obtained his PhD in Applied Physics from Harvard University working with Michael Brenner.
 His postdoctoral studies were conducted jointly as a theorist at the Kavli Institute of Theoretical Physics (UCSB) with Boris Shraiman, and as an experimentalist in the lab of Michael Elowitz at Caltech.
-He joined the Department of Systems Biology at Harvard Medical School and the cBio center at the Dana-Farber Cancer Institute in June 2017.
+He is now with the Department of Systems Biology at Harvard Medical School and the Department of Data Science at the Dana-Farber Cancer Institute.